Jmcgee01125/QuickSuite/README.md

 # QuickSuite

-A collection of batch tools to do various menial tasks quickly.
+A collection of batch tools to do various tasks quickly, with a special focus on video operations.

 :: ------------------------------------- ::
 CURRENT TOOLS